flutter/samples/isolate_example/README.md

 * Display the performance benefits of isolates when using them in the right situation.
 * Show how to use the `compute` method for straightforward computations.
 * Demonstrate how to initialize and use an isolate.
-* Show the cost of moving data between isolates and provide alternatives .
+* Show the cost of moving data between isolates and provide alternatives.

 ## Questions/issues